kedro-org/kedro-viz/docs/source/migrate_experiment_tracking.md

 SESSION_STORE_ARGS = {"path": str(Path(__file__).parents[2] / "data")}
 ```

-### b.
-Remove Environment Variables
+### 2. Remove Environment Variables
 Remove any environment variables associated with collaborative tracking:

 ```bash
 export KEDRO_SQLITE_STORE_USERNAME="your_unique_username"
 ```

-### c.
-Delete SQLite Database
+### 3. Delete SQLite Database
-If a session_store.db SQLite database was created, delete it.
-Typically, it is located in the project root or under the data directory.
+If a `session_store.db` SQLite database was created, you can delete it to clean up your project.
+This file is typically located in one of the following directories:

+- The project root
+- The `.viz` folder within the project root
+- The `data` folder

-## Step 2: Update Dataset Configurations in Catalog
+## Update Dataset Configurations in Catalog

 Update the dataset configurations in your `catalog.yml` to transition to `kedro-mlflow`.
 Refer to the table below for the changes:

-### Dataset Migration Table
+### Dataset migration Table

 | Kedro-Viz Dataset Type         | MLflow Dataset Type        | Update Instructions                                      |
 |---------------------------------|----------------------------|---------------------------------------------------------|